ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `second` |
 | `Segment By` | `Service instance, Quantile, Service instance name` |
-{: caption="Table 12: Produce message conversion time metric metadata" caption-side="top"}
+{: caption="Table 18: Produce message conversion time metric metadata" caption-side="top"}

 Ideally zero.
 A consistent growth in this indicates that some clients are down-level and should be upgraded.
 Ensure that all clients are at the latest levels.

 ### Rebalancing consumer groups
 {: #ibm_eventstreams_instance_rebalancing_consumergroups}

-The number of rebalancing consumer groups in an Event Streams instance
+The number of rebalancing consumer groups in an {{site.data.keyword.messagehub}} instance

 | Metadata | Description |
 |----------|-------------|